mefengl/starhistory/README.md

    ```bash
    npx starhistory
    ```
-2. Input the URLs of the GitHub repositories you want to compare.
+2. Input the URLs of the GitHub repositories you want to compare (separated by spaces, newlines, or most other things like commas, etc.)
-3. Hit Ctrl+D to finish your input.
+3. Hit Ctrl+D to finish your input
-4. Decide whether to launch into the stars!
-(Just say 'y' or 'yes' when prompted.)
+4. Decide whether to launch into the stars (Just say 'y' or 'yes' when prompted.)
-5. Then you will jump to the amazing star history comparison page! 🎉
+5. Then you will jump to the amazing star history comparison page

+enjoy! 🎉

 ## Notice